JamFfm/TFTDisplay/README.md

 >BUT I DID NOT USE THE COMMANDS OF THIS PAGE!
 >
->*I put a 48 Ohm resistor inbetween LED-Pin of TFT and the Raspi Pin. update: for me it also worked without the resistor, but I recommend to use one
+> *I put a 48 Ohm resistor inbetween LED-Pin of TFT and the Raspi Pin.
+> update: for me it also worked without the resistor, but I recommend to use one

 ![Wiring](https://github.com/JamFfm/TFTDisplay/blob/master/50%20Ohm%20at%20lsd%20pin.png "Wiring")

 ## I followed this page how to install and run the modules:

 https://learn.adafruit.com/user-space-spi-tft-python-library-ili9341-2-8/usage

-Please do not update your firmware.
+> Please do not update your firmware.
 It will distroy the Raspi configuration (hopefully not the hardware).

 I noticed that you need first initialise with DC 18 and RST 25 (with 23 there will be a false-color image for a short period).
 This causes a white (or false-color screen).
 After that change to DC 24 and RST 25.
 The latter are the GPIO I physically connected.
 The change is done automatically by the code.

-The modul can display a temperatur graph of the past 40 min by the help of rrdtool.

 # Installation